Improving Robust Decisions with Data: The Decision Environment

-With sample data $\omega^{N}$, the DM can also revise their initial set to a \emph{data-revised set} of DGPs.
-Let $\mathcal{P}(\omega^{N}) \subseteq \Delta_{indep}(\Omega)$ denote such a set.
-Given Assumption \ref{assumption1}, it is reasonable to let $\mathcal{P}(\omega^{N}) \subseteq \mathcal{P}$, as there is no need to consider any DGP outside $\mathcal{P}$.
-Importantly, notice the data-revised set depends only on the initial set $\mathcal{P}$ and sample data $\omega^{N}$, but does not depend on the specific decision problem at hand.
+With sample data $\omega^{N}$, the DM can also choose to revise their initial set to a \emph{data-revised set} of DGPs.
+Let $\mathcal{P}(\omega^{N}) \subseteq \Delta_{indep}(\Omega)$ denote the revised set.
+Given Assumption \ref{assumption1}, further let $\mathcal{P}(\omega^{N}) \subseteq \mathcal{P}$ as there is no need to consider DGPs outside $\mathcal{P}$.
+Importantly, the data-revised set is assumed to depend only on the initial set $\mathcal{P}$ and sample data $\omega^{N}$ but not on $D$, i.e., the specific decision problem considered.
 In other words, the DM's revision rule is purely ``data-based''.
-In the literature of belief updating, this is known as consequentialism, see \citet{hanany2007updating, hanany2009updating} and \citet{Siniscalchi2009-SINTOO-5} for discussions.
+In the literature on belief updating, this is known as consequentialism, see \citet{hanany2007updating, hanany2009updating} and \citet{Siniscalchi2009-SINTOO-5} for discussions.

 Let $c(D, \omega^{N}) \in D$ denote the DM's \emph{data-revised decision} given (the closed and convex hull of) their data-revised set $\mathcal{P}(\omega^{N})$, i.e.,